| Support: Frequently Asked Questions (FAQ)

 how much of the change in energy use from one 12-month time period to another is due to

+changes in temperature.
 The model then adjusts the energy use to show what the building would have used in an

 "average weather year", based on 30-year average daily temperatures.
 This adjustment